dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 ### Debugging the Demo actor service

-If you want to debug the `Subscriber`, you have to make sure to provide the port as an argument.
+If you want to debug the actor service, you have to make sure to provide the port as an argument.

 For VSCode you can find a sample launch.json which includes:
 ```json